robcarver17/skipperman/docs/resolve_volunteer_registration_issues.md

 To resolve any discrepancies, you need to confirm with the volunteer what they are actually doing in terms of availability, and clarify their duty preferences.
 It might be that they have specified the reasons for the discrepancy in other information, or you might know what their real preferences are.
 In which case:

-- Make changes to their availability by modifying the check-boxes under 'Confirm availability for volunteer'.
+- Make changes to their availability by modifying the check-boxes next to `Confirm availability for volunteer`.
 If you leave all the boxes blank, we assume the volunteer isn't attending.
-You can also click on the button 'This volunteer is not available at this event'.
+You can also click on the button `This volunteer is not available at this event`.
-- Make changes to their preferred duties
+- Make changes to their preferred duties.
+Note this won't allocate the duties, that is done in the [volunteer rota](volunteer_rota_help.md).
-- Make changes to their 'same or different' preference.
-This is optional, and is only used for events with many days (eg Cadet Week)
+- Make changes to their `same or different` preference.
+This is optional, and is only used for events with many days (eg Cadet Week).

-If you can't resolve the problem immediately, then make a note of the issue in the 'Enter any notes about the volunteer' box, and click save changes.
+If you can't resolve the problem immediately, then make a note of the issue in the `Enter any notes about the volunteer` box, and click `Save changes`.
 Make sure you return to the volunteer once you have clarification.